bcampbell/tb-notes/autosyncmanager.md

 NOTE: don't get the AutoSync interfaces mixed up with `nsIImapOfflineSync` and `nsImapOfflineDownloader`.
 Those are red herrings, concerned with playing back operations that occurred on IMAP folders while offline.

+## Questions

+1. When does autosync run, and what does it do?
+   Does stuff upon:
+   - timer callback
+   - idle callback
+   - calls to nsAutoSyncManager::OnFolderHasPendingMsgs()
+   - calls to nsAutoSyncState::OnNewHeaderFetchCompleted()
+   - other?
+2. What notifications does it issue?
+   - eg to activitymanager

 ## Implementation

 The two concrete C++ classes are `nsAutoSyncManager` and `nsAutoSyncState`.